jessesorsa/HTA/README.md

 ### Repo structure

-Main directory contains files needed for running the HUB.
+The main directory contains files needed to run the HUB.

 frontend subdirectory contains code for the Web UI.

 watch subdirectory contains code for the watch.

 ### See SRS for more information about the project requirements.
-### Design report details current implementation and helps if you wish to understand it in more detail.
+### The design report details the current implementation and helps if you wish to understand it in more detail.

 ## Hub installation guide